Research Fellow in Knee Rehabilitation Robotics

 - Location: Leeds, United Kingdom

-Do you have skills in rehabilitation robotics and an interest in medical technology, innovation and entrepreneurship?
-Do you want to further your career in one of the world-class rehabilitation robotics research centre?
+Are you an ambitious researcher looking for your next challenge?
+Do you have an established background in rehabilitation robotics and an interest in medical technology, innovation and entrepreneurship?
+Do you want to further your career in one of the UKs leading research intensive Universities and world-class rehabilitation robotics research centre?

 The University of Leeds is one of the top 100 universities in the QS World University Rankings 2021.
 As one of the UK’s leading research-intensive Universities, the University delivers transformational fundamental and challenge-led research to advance knowledge and tackle major issues, to improve the future of our world.